thisavoropaev/discogs-ts-client/README.md

-# A lightweight and modern TypeScript client for the Discogs API, built specifically for edge runtimes.
+# A lightweight TypeScript client for the Discogs API, built specifically for edge runtimes.

 Discogs uses OAuth 1.0a, which makes it unsuitable for direct client-side requests.
 This library is designed to run in edge environments like Edge